rmartinho/flamingdangerzone/_posts/cxx11/2012-12-16-optimal-tuple-iv.markdown

 ---

-<a id="footnote_1" href="#reference_1"><sup>1</sup></a> There is currently a bug
+[1][ref1]<a id="ftn1"> </a>There is currently a bug in GCC 4.7.2 that causes
-in GCC 4.7.2 that makes it impossible to carry a pack of indices as a tuple, so it may be necessary to use a few workarounds.
+trouble for carrying a pack of indices as a `std::tuple`, so it may be necessary to use a few workarounds.
 One alternative involves using a custom type to pack the indices and a specialization of `std::tuple_element` for that type.

+ [ftn1]: #ftn1
+ [ref1]: #ref1

  [tuple reference]: http://en.cppreference.com/w/cpp/utility/tuple "std::tuple reference"
  [constructors]: http://en.cppreference.com/w/cpp/utility/tuple/tuple "std::tuple constructors"